recogito/recogito-studio/README.md

 As you can see we now have new options for our firewall settings with the added Nginx applications.

-We are going to go ahead and allow the Nginx Full applications, which will allow HTTP and HTTPS.
+We are going to go ahead and allow the `Nginx Full` applications, which will allow incoming HTTP and HTTPS connections.

 ~~~
 sudo ufw allow 'Nginx Full'